 Even though it’s written in a storybook format, I tend to gloss over that part with my students unless they seem particularly interested.

-While the series is directed toward younger beginners, I use it with late elementary age students as well with success.
+While the series is directed toward younger beginners, I also use it with late elementary age students with success.

 This series isn’t your traditional piano method however as it’s based on Music Learning Theory by Edwin E. Gordon.

 That is, it uses an audiation-based approach to teaching music.
 Notation is not introduced the right way as in traditional methods.